 Finish (an edge)

-Finishing an edge is done by zig-zag stitching, turning under 1/4″ (6mm) and stitching, serging or other methods of finishing the edge so it doesn’t unravel or cause a bulk problem.
+Finishing an edge is done by zig-zag stitching, turning under ¼" (6mm), and stitching, serging, or other methods of finishing the edge so it doesn't unravel or cause a bulk problem.
+Further Reading: Easy Seam Finishes

 Fusible Interfacing (webbing)

-Fusible interfacing is able to be pressed on without having to use stitching.
+Fusible types of interfacing is able to be pressed on without having to use stitching.
 It is fused with heat-activated glue on one or both sides.
 Double-sided fusible interfacing is used a lot for appliqué.
+Further Reading: Types of Interfacing

-By gathering, you can join a long piece of fabric to a shorter piece.
-To gather a piece, two parallel lines are sewn on the right side of the fabric, 1/4″ (6mm) apart.
-The long tails of the thread are left for gathering and then the bobbin threads (on the wrong side of the fabric) are gently tugged, gathering the fabric evenly on the threads.
+Gathering is common in sewing vocabulary.
+It means that you can join a long piece of fabric with a shorter piece.
+To gather a piece, two parallel lines are sewn on the right side of the fabric, ¼" (6mm) apart.
+The long tails of the thread are left for gathering, and then the bobbin threads (on the wrong side of the fabric) are gently tugged, gathering the fabric evenly on the threads.
+Gathering can also be done with a special gathering presser foot.

 Grading a Seam